kevinfiol/kevinfiol.github.io/resume/resume.md

 ### Open Source Projects

 * **Steam Friend Tool** • [demo](https://kevinfiol.herokuapp.com/steam/)
-    \> A single-page application using Valve's Steam API that allows users to compare what games they have in common with friends.
+    \> Single-page application using Valve's Steam API that lets users view what games they have in common with friends.
-    \> Allows the user to filter search results by game platform, and genres, without page reloads.
+    \> Filter search results by game platforms and/or genres, without page reloads.
     \> Entries for each game are stored and retrieved with PostgreSQL, allowing for faster load times.

 * **Markdown Page Generator** • [demo](https://kevinfiol.herokuapp.com/pages/)